crashdean/VBA_Challenge/README.md

 ## Results

+The elapse time for the refactored macro was important for longer data sets in the future.
+If all stocks in the stock market were being evaluated, the difference in run times would be significate.
+For the purpose of this macro, the time was not as significante with the total time for both being under 1 second.
+The importance of the color coding and formating fthe font enabled the data to be
+interpreted faster andget a better comparision visually.

+ ## Summary

    For the macro we created, the refactoring significantly reduced the elaspe time for both the 2017 and 2018 years.The original macro used a nested For loop to loop through all of the tickers(i) and then add the totalVolume of the ticker Cells.